wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.2.5.6 - 2013/12/18 =
+* Feature - a3rev Plugin Framework admin interface upgraded to 100% Compatibility with WordPress v3.8.0 with backward compatibility.
+* Feature - a3rev Plugin framework admin interface 100% mobile and tablet responsive.
+Portrait and landscape viewing and use in any device.
+* Tweak - Upgraded dashboard switch and slider to Vector based display that shows when WordPress version 3.8.0 is activated.
+* Tweak - Upgraded all plugin .jpg icons and images to Vector based display for full compatibility with new WordPress version.
+* Tweak - Yellow sidebar on Pro Version Menus dose not show in Mobile screens to optimize admin panel screen space.
+* Tweak - Tested 100% compatible with WP 3.8.0

 = 1.2.5.5 - 2013/12/10 =
 * Tweak - Removed fixed height setting that shows on admin when Gallery Dimension - Responsive is selected.
 (Pro Version settings)